McKinney–Vento Homeless Assistance Act

 The McKinney–Vento Homeless Assistance Act of 1987 is a United States federal law that provides federal money for homeless shelter programs.
 It was the first significant federal legislative response to homelessness, and was passed by the 100th United States Congress and signed into law by President Ronald Reagan on July 22, 1987.
 The act has been reauthorized several times over the years.

 With the death of Stewart McKinney, its chief sponsor, it was renamed Stewart B. McKinney Homeless Assistance Act.
-After the death of a leading supporter of the legislation, Bruce Vento, President William Clinton renamed it the McKinney-Vento Homeless Assistance Act.
+After the death in October 2000 of a leading supporter of the legislation, Bruce Vento, President Bill Clinton renamed it the McKinney-Vento Homeless Assistance Act.

 The McKinney Act originally had fifteen programs providing a spectrum of services to homeless people, including the Continuum of Care Programs: the Supportive Housing Program, the Shelter Plus Care Program, and the Single Room Occupancy Program, as well as the Emergency Shelter Grant Program.
 It also established the Interagency Council on the Homeless, now the Interagency Council on Homelessness.

 Congressional findings and purpose

-The following are the findings and purpose from the law as of January 6, 1999:
+These are the findings and purpose from the law as of January 6, 1999: